ibm-cloud-docs/activity-tracker/ibm-internal-only/supertenant.md

 {:download: .download}

-# Partner News for Super Tenants
+# LogDNA News for Super Tenants
 {: #ibm_partner_supertenant}

 All services are moving from Log Analysis to [LogDNA](https://docs.logdna.com/docs) for operational logs.